 The following summary consolidated financial data were derived from the consolidated financial statements of Masland.
 The consolidated financial statements of Masland for each fiscal year presented have been audited by Price Waterhouse LLP.
 The consolidated financial statements of Masland for the nine months ended March 29, 1996 and March 31, 1995 are unaudited; however, in the opinion of Masland's management, they reflect all adjustments, consisting only of normal recurring items, necessary for a fair presentation of the financial position and results of operations for such periods.
 The results for the nine months ended March 29, 1996 are not necessarily indicative of the results to be expected for the full fiscal year.
-The summary financial data below should be read in conjunction with the other financial statements of Masland and the notes thereto incorporated by reference in this Prospectus and "Management's Discussion and Analysis of Results of Operations of Masland Corporation."
+The summary financial data below should be read in conjunction with the other financial data of Masland included in this Prospectus, the consolidated financial statements of Masland and the notes thereto incorporated by reference in this Prospectus and "Management's Discussion and Analysis of Results of Operations of Masland Corporation."